justine-george/jgeorge.com/src/content/post/how-anonymous-login-works-on-tabkeeper/index.md

 ![Tab Keeper's Anonymous Login Flow](./figure-1-dark.png) _Figure 1_

 Here's a simplified version of the implementation shown in Figure 1.
 The `getUserTokenFromChromeStorageSync` function is called when the component mounts, ensuring that the user's token is retrieved from `storage.sync` and used to access their data in Cloud Firestore.
-Here's the code snippet:

 ```jsx
 useEffect(() => {